10 reasons it’s time to revisit virtual desktops

 With the gripes out of the way, and with the second wave of VDI providers in mind, let’s look at what’s on the benefits of VDI…

-• A consistent, reliable working environment
+- A consistent, reliable working environment

 No dependency on location or endpoint device.
-Log in to the environment from anywhere in the world and pick up where you left off.
+Log in to the environment from anywhere in the world and pick up where you left off. - Simplified Management

 Use a few templates to manage 1,000s of end users.
-Provide remote support across the entire organisation.
+Provide remote support across the entire organisation. - Scale easily, change quickly

 Take on remote staff, or onboard hundreds of new users in one fell swoop.
-On the flip side, downsize overnight if and when required.
+On the flip side, downsize overnight if and when required. - Elevated security

 Allow remote access via controlled protocols such as RDP.
-More secure than VPN connections, these protocols make for a much smaller attack surface, allowing tighter control on what comes in and out of the network.
+More secure than VPN connections, these protocols make for a much smaller attack surface, allowing tighter control on what comes in and out of the network. - A secure data center

 We spend time and energy ensuring a data center is secure, so why does so much data reside outside of it?
 With VDI, all data remains in the data centre.
-Data integrity is intact and you’re no longer reliant on the security of each endpoint.
+Data integrity is intact and you’re no longer reliant on the security of each endpoint. - Cost savings

-With the heavy lifting happening in the data centre, you can extend the life of existing equipment and endpoints, reduce the need for hands-on IT support and improve the efficiency of your staff with consistent, reliable experiences.
+With the heavy lifting happening in the data centre, you can extend the life of existing equipment and endpoints, reduce the need for hands-on IT support and improve the efficiency of your staff with consistent, reliable experiences. - Remain complaint

 HIPAA regulations follow strict data protection standards.
 VDI puts a fence around how your end users can use applications, what data is shared with them and how it’s stored on the corporate network.

-While every organisation considers VDI for different reasons, utilising virtual desktops unlocks them all, regardless of the size and scale of the deployment.
+While every organisation considers VDI for different reasons, utilising hosted desktops unlocks them all, regardless of the size and scale of the deployment.
 The benefits and tangible value tends to grow overtime as an organisation changes and the platform becomes more tailored to its unique needs.
 In the past, this was easier said than done but in the future, VDI won’t be a choice.
 It’s fast becoming a key component of an IT strategy.
 Here’s why.

 3.What’s Changed?